yf19770/Live-Poll/README.md

 service cloud.firestore {
   match /databases/{database}/documents {

-    // The /users path itself is only writable by the owner. match /users/{userId} {
+    // The /users path is only writable by the owner and not publicly readable. match /users/{userId} {
       allow write: if request.auth.uid == userId;

       // The 'polls' subcollection
       match /polls/{pollId} {
-        // Allow a user to GET a single poll if they have the ID. allow get: if true;
+        // Allow the public to GET a single poll, but not list them. allow get: if true;
+        // Allow the OWNER to perform any READ operation (get AND list). allow read: if request.auth.uid == userId;

+        // Allow the OWNER to write.
         allow write: if request.auth.uid == userId;

-        // The 'questions' subcollection
-        match /questions/{questionId} {
+        // The 'questions' subcollection (repeating the same pattern) match /questions/{questionId} {
           allow get: if true;
+          allow read: if request.auth.uid == userId;
           allow write: if request.auth.uid == userId;

           // The 'results' subcollection
           match /results/{resultDocId} {
-            // Allow a user to GET the results document if they know the path. allow get: if true;
+            allow get: if true;
+            allow read: if request.auth.uid == userId;

-            // Allow a user to UPDATE the results doc ONLY IF it's a valid vote. allow update: if isValidVote();
+            // Allow an update only if it's a valid vote. allow update: if isValidVote();

             // Only the owner can create or delete the results document.